 For instance, commodities can be goods like coffee that we consume, precious metals that can be used for many different purposes, or fuels that are instrumental in powering the global economy.

 Commodities are split into two groups: soft and hard commodities.

 - Soft commodities are agricultural products such as coffee, soy and corn

 - Hard commodities are natural resources such as gold or oil

 How do commodity markets work?

 Commodity markets work on exchanges, like stocks.
-However, instead of trading the commodities themselves, most buying and selling take place via cash settled futures – derivatives that enable speculators to trade on commodity prices without taking delivery of huge amounts of assets.
+However, instead of trading the commodities themselves, most buying and selling take place via futures – derivatives that enable speculators to trade on commodity prices without taking delivery of huge amounts of assets.

 You can still buy and sell commodities for delivery today, using the spot market.
 But trading them online to make money has become much more popular.

 Commodity futures are contracts that give the buyer the obligation to trade an asset (such as oil or gold) for a set price on a set date in the future.
 Whatever happens to the asset’s price in the meantime, you’ll still pay the pre-agreed upon price.

 Say you buy a future to trade gold at 1,800 in three months’ time.
 When the future expires, gold’s price is 1,900 – so your future enables you to buy it for a $100 discount.